 When I experimented with all the stopping abrasives I got nut'in out of simichrome.
 It just did not work on A2 where the yellow cake, the green cake and the diamond paste really went to town as far as making shiny, sharp and . . . well you know my thoughts on edge rounding.

-. . . there goes the ball gamewhat remains is a rich, almost dusty animalic dirtiness
+what remains is a rich, almost dusty animalic dirtiness

 just when I thought we might fly this thread under the radar of the moderator and remain unejected from this forum for a few more episodes . . . you go with that line.

-solipsistic with out a doubt,solipsistic in here
+solipsistic with out a doubt,

 with more than just a hint of lipflapalot

 SWMBO says she may allow me to get one of those; she wants to know more about it.
-She wants to know about the quality of the espresso and how many shots it can do at a time.zoom-boom
+She wants to know about the quality of the espresso and how many shots it can do at a time.

 She said we can get one if it does decent shots.